thatslifescience/github_dev/_posts/2019-10-07-BELL-the-travelling-field-biologist.md

 source-id: 1-vA4skAaScA5adpw_vkHKfQmu_lulKHv3bVNGBeh6ts
 published: true
 ---
-Title: The travelling field biologist

-Author(s): RBell

-Category: Grad School Diaries

-Keywords: Fieldwork, Research, Travel

-Teaser: What does it take to get to the remote field sites where so many biologists collect their data?

-Thumbnail image:  Figure 2

 After my most recent field season at a nature reserve in Southwest Madagascar, the topic of travel to and from my field site is fresh on my mind.
 Though the main objective of a field season is to collect data out in nature, actually getting there is an adventure of its own!
 Take, for example, the drive to my remote field site from the capital of Madagascar—Antananarivo.

 After 2 (or 3) flights to get from the United States to Madagascar, we arrive in Antananarivo in the center of the island country (Fig. 1).
 The other researchers and I usually get a couple days to explore the city before beginning the drive down to the field.
 This usually involves eating at several of the great restaurants in the city and getting a few gifts for family and friends back home.